Day Designer Mini Planner Review

 Day Designer Review: Mini Paper Planner

 Can you believe it’s already time to buy a new planner?
-Does anyone else remember how we all put ours on a back shelf, in the trash or lost our 2020 planners?
+Does anyone else remember how we all put our old planners on a back shelf, in the trash, or flat out lost our 2020 planners?

-2020 was a wild ride and something that was very apparent to me was getting a new paper planner in 2021 to hold all of my life, financial and social media goals.
-Most importantly, It needed to function as a travel calendar and blog post scheduler for the entire year.
+Since 2020, something very apparent to me has been getting a new paper planner to hold all of my life, financial, and social media goals in one place.
+Most importantly, it needed to function as a travel calendar and blog post scheduler for the entire year.

 So, I’m excited to share what I loved.
 I’m also excited to share what I didn’t love, but learned to work around.